 Reforming our Broken Budget Process

-Truth in Spending Act
+The Truth in Spending Act

-The Truth in Spending Act.
-This legislation increases the accountability of direct spending legislation.
-This bill requires the Office of Management and Budget to review spending legislation passed five and ten years ago to determine if an Act exceeded its CBO cost estimate.
-If an Act exceeded its five or ten year estimate, this bill provides for fast-tracked legislation to move through the House and Senate to cut the excess costs.
+This kind of spending is untenable and leaves taxpayers vulnerable, which is why I introduced the bipartisan Truth in Spending Act.
+This legislation increases the accountability of direct spending legislation and associated cost projections.
+It requires the Office of Management and Budget to review spending legislation passed five and ten years ago to determine if an Act exceeded its CBO cost estimate.
+If an Act exceeded its five- or ten-year estimate, this bill provides for fast-tracked legislation to move through the House and Senate to cut the excess costs.
 This process would happen each year, providing lawmakers with an additional tool to cut deficits and debt.